 John said that his accountant saves them thousands of dollars each year by taking advantage of deductions that John wasn’t aware of previously.

 Beyond simply preparing tax forms, a good accountant should be involved in business and personal planning throughout the year.
 Typically, a quarterly review should be scheduled to ensure books and records are in order.
 This also allows the CPA time to advise clients about their businesses or personal situations, so they function with peak tax efficiency.

 For Grayson Bell, the owner of the WordPress competitor iMark Interactive, hiring an accountant was more about saving his already limited time.
 He said, “I used to do my own taxes, but then realized I could better spend my time and energy running my business and gaining more clients.”

 It can take an individual hours just to gather and prepare all of the paperwork to send to their accountant, much less prepare and file taxes themselves.
-Wouldn’t you rather focus on what you do best and outsource your taxes to someone who is an expert?
+For those who would rather focus their time on what they do best, it may be the best option to outsource your taxes to an expert.

-You might assume that hiring an accountant is the way to go, especially for high income earners.
-That’s not always the best option, though.
-Although hiring an accountant does save time and has the potential to save money if you’re uncertain of deductions that apply to you, it still can be a pricey service.
-Plus, you miss out on personally learning about the tax code, which can prove useful in the future.
+Especially if you’re a high-income earner, you may automatically assume that hiring an accountant is the best option for you.
+However, that’s not always the case.
+Although hiring an accountant saves time and has the potential to save money if you’re uncertain of deductions that apply to you, the service may not justify the cost.
+Plus, you miss out on personally learning about the tax code that can prove useful in the future.

-When you outsource this, you can give up the chance to learn about new tax laws and deductions that might affect your personal and business taxes.
+When you outsource the process, you give up the opportunity to learn about new tax laws and deductions that may impact your personal and business taxes.

-As you can see, deciding whether to hire an accountant is a very personal decision, and depending on how complex your finances are, you may want to put some thought into whether one is right for you.
+As evidenced by these examples, deciding to hire an accountant is a very personal choice.
+Depending on how complex your finances are, you may want to put some thought into if one is right for you this year.